Aspirin 300mg Dispersible Tablets 32s

 In some cases, aspirin can cause asthma to get worse or bronchospasm (narrowing of the airways).
 It can also cause bleeding; if you experience any unusual bleeding, you must contact your doctor immediately.

-There is a possible link between Aspirin tablets and Reye's syndrome when the medicine is given to children.
-This is a very rare disease that can be fatal.
 To avoid this risk, children under 16 years old should not take Aspirin unless specifically advised to do so by a doctor.

 Whatever you are taking these tablets for, do not take more than four doses in 24 hours.
 If you have been taking 300mg dispersible Aspirin tablets for 3 days and your symptoms have still not improved, you should make an appointment to see your doctor.
 They may wish to rule out a more serious condition.